mostafa-elgendy22/DNA-Sequence-Classifier/README.md

 Nowadays, machine learning is used for many applications which are fundamental researches in cheminformatics, bioinformatics, cosmology to quantitative social science, physics, agriculture, computer vision, gaming industry, linguistics etc.

 DNA sequence expresses many information about species which are behaviors, appearance, their parent’s information etc. Those information helps to identify a species separately form other species.
 Therefore, identifying the DNA Sequence order and their classification is significant need in today.
 Nowadays the Genetic expression is used frequently in medical sector.
 It applies to recognize the cancers, down syndrome, mutations, tumors.
 The goal of DNA sequencing is identifying the order of nucleotides (basic building block of nucleic acid (DNA & RNA)) of a given DNA section.
-Adenine (A), cytosine (C), guanine (G), and thymine (T) are the four nucleotides that makeup DNA (T).
+Adenine (A), cytosine (C), guanine (G), and thymine (T) are the four nucleotides that makeup DNA.
 These are called the building blocks of DNA.
 The DNA of each virus is unique, and the pattern of arrangement of the nucleotides determines the unique characteristics of a virus.

 ## Dataset